Rockhampton Botanic Gardens: History

 In 1930, the curator's position passed to the deputy curator, H. George Simmons, son of Richard Simmons.
 During his time as curator, limited financial arrangements impeded the expansion of the gardens and their popularity of the gardens declined.
 The beachside resorts of Emu Park and Yeppoon had become more easily accessible for the people of Rockhampton.
 However, it was during this period that the Hugo Lassen Fernery was built in 1938.
 Hugo Lassen was a local dentist who bequeathed money to the Rockhampton Botanic Gardens.
 The fernery, a sophisticated cross form bush house, contains extensive rockeries and houses an impressive exotic fern collection.
-George Simmons is responsible for the avenue of Bunya Pines (Araucaria bidwillii) and Bougainvillea at the Ann Street entrance.
-A pinetum developed at this time includes Kauri, Radiata and Hoop pines, and now large mature trees.
+George Simmons is responsible for the avenue of bunya pines (Araucaria bidwillii) and Bougainvillea at the Ann Street entrance.
+A pinetum developed at this time includes kauri, Radiata and hoop pines, and now large mature trees.
 Entrance gates commemorating King George V were erected in 1953.

 Throughout the history of the Rockhampton Botanic Gardens, labour was sourced from unemployed and itinerant workers.
 At the turn of the century the labour bureau supplied men to work in the Gardens.
 During the 1930s, the Intermittent Relief Scheme provided the labour for the extensive stonework throughout the lower gardens, particularly providing culverts and drains for the water course through the centre of the park.
-In the 1990s the work for the dole scheme saw many young unemployed people working alongside staff of the Gardens.
+In the 1990s the Work for the Dole scheme saw many young unemployed people working alongside staff of the Gardens.

 The Rockhampton Botanic Gardens are once again a popular recreational feature for the people of the district.
-The barbeque and playground areas are busy throughout the week, particularly on the weekends.
+The barbecue and playground areas are busy throughout the week, particularly on the weekends.
 Although the scientific arm of the gardens is no longer a predominant aspect of the operations, present staff are keen to create links between the Gardens and the University of Central Queensland.
 The mature nineteenth and early twentieth century planting are indeed spectacular, and the gardens provide a cool leafy oasis in the dry hot tropical climate of Rockhampton.